Frija Zoaretz

 Frija Zoaretz (פריג'א זוארץ; 7 December 1907 – 30 April 1993) was an Israeli politician who served as a member of the Knesset for the National Religious Party between 1955 and 1969.

 Biography

 Born in Libya, Zoaretz worked as a teacher, and was a Zionist activist.
-He made aliyah to Israel in 1949, and became chairman of the Libyan Community Committee.
-He also joined the National Religious Party, and was elected to the Knesset on its list in 1955.
+During World War II he was interned at the Italian Giado concentration camp in Libya.
+After the war he emigrated to Israel in 1949 and became chairman of the Libyan Community Committee.
+He also joined the National Religious Party and was elected to the Knesset on its list in 1955.
 He was re-elected in 1959 and 1961.
 Although he lost his seat in the November 1965 elections, he returned to the Knesset as a replacement for Shabtai Daniel on 1 December the same year.
 He lost his seat for a second and final time in the 1969 elections.

 He died in 1993 at the age of 85.